malwsofter/submap/README.md

 - **Security Monitoring**: Regular subdomain monitoring for new assets
 - **Reconnaissance**: Gather intelligence during OSINT activities

-## ⚠️ Legal Disclaimer

-SubMap is designed for authorized security testing and educational purposes only.
-Users are responsible for complying with applicable laws and regulations.
-Only test on domains you own or have explicit permission to test.

 ## 🔧 Requirements

 - Python 3.7+